SkywardSyntax/TicTacToe-NextJS/README.md

 - "Tic Tac Toe" title, game board, game result, and reset button on frosted glass chips
 - Reset button that becomes red and clickable when the game ends (a win or a tie occurs)
 - Score tracking for both X and O players that persists across multiple games
+- Scoreboard increments a player's score by exactly 1 for each victory
+- New `scoreUpdated` state variable to track if the score has been updated